Daniel Paul Folk II

 Daniel Paul Folk II (August 28, 1927 – May 6, 1975) was an American politician.
 He served as a member of the South Carolina House of Representatives.

 Life and career

 Folk was born in Wauchula, Florida.
 He attended Denmark High School, Clemson College and Newberry College.

 In 1961, Folk was elected to the South Carolina House of Representatives, representing Newberry County, South Carolina.

-Folk died in May 1975 at the Newberry County Memorial Hospital, at the age of 47.
+Folk died on May 6, 1975 at the Newberry County Memorial Hospital, at the age of 47.